 The liturgical life of the Church under its theological, historical, spiritual, pastoral, catechetical, and juridical aspects; practical applications.
-Emphasis on Vatican II, post-conciliar and documents pertaining to liturgy and renewal.
+Emphasis on Vatican II, post-conciliar and recent documents relating to Catholic worship and liturgical renewal.

 RSPI 6261 Pastoral Liturgy

 Introduction to liturgical spirituality, the role of the assembly, liturgical space and the use of the arts; the liturgical year; pastoral planning; communication techniques and administrative skills; liturgical ministries.